Position/Program Information TYPE OF RECRUITMENT

 Consults with administrative, medical, and nursing personnel in hospitals, skilled nursing facilities, and related health facilities to assist them in achieving compliance with State and Federal nursing regulations, and with the professional staff of the County Health Facilities Inspection Division in evaluating nursing services provided by licensed health care facilities.
 ABOUT LOS ANGELES COUNTY DEPARTMENT OF HEALTH SERVICES The Los Angeles County Department of Health Services (DHS)

 is the second largest municipal health system in the nation.
-DHS operates as an integrated health system, operating 26 health centers and four acute care hospitals, in addition to providing heatlh care to youth in the juvenile justice system and inmates in the LA County jails.
+DHS operates as an integrated health system, operating 25 health centers and 4 acute care hospitals, in addition to providing health care to youth in the juvenile justice system and inmates in the LA County jails.
 Across the network of DHS' directly operated clinical sites and through partnerships with community-based clinics.
-DHS cares for about 800,000 unique patients each year, employs over 22,000 staff, and has an annual operating budget of 5 billion.
+DHS cares for about 600,000 unique patients each year, employs over 23,000 employees, and has an annual operating budget of 6.9 billion dollars

 Our mission is to advance the health of our patients and our communities by providing extraordinary care.